 AMERICAN RESCUE PLAN ACT

-Additionally under ARPA the State will receive a total of $112 million in Local Fiscal Recovery Funds to distribute to New Hampshire non-metropolitan cities and towns (so-called Non-Entitlement Units or NEUs), this includes all NH municipalities except for Dover, Manchester, Nashua, Portsmouth and Rochester - these five cities receive separate SLFR funds allocations directly from U.S. Treasury as metropolitan cities.
+*Additionally, the State will receive a total of $112M in SLFRF to distribute to NH non-metropolitan cities and towns (Non-Entitlement Units, or NEU's), this includes all NH municipalities except for Dover, Manchester, Nashua, Portsmouth and Rochester - these five cities have received direct SLFRF allocations from the U.S. Treasury.